CezarMocan/virtualis-web/README.md

 ## Virtualis

-A presentation website for Virtualis: a (fictional) VRChat tour agency created by Matt Romein and Lydia Jessup as part of the International Documentary Film Festival of Amsterdam (IDFA.)
+A presentation website for Virtualis: a (fictional) VRChat tour agency created by Matt Romein and Lydia Jessup as part of the International Documentary Film Festival of Amsterdam ([IDFA](https://www.idfa.nl/en/film/934a1588-e0f5-4340-8e1d-540fc65878a3/virtualis?&collectionType=idfa)) 2020.

 More information and context can be found in my [portfolio](http://cezar.io/virtualis), or on the [Virtualis](https://virtualis.tours) website.

 ![Virtualis](http://cezar.io/assets/images/virtualis/1.png)